traylerphi/lewansoul-lx-16a/README.md

 # What

-An application implemented in PYQT5 for configuring LewanSoul LX-16A bus servos.
+An application implemented in PYQT5 for configuring LewanSoul LX-16A bus servos through USB.
-Will include some control features for positioning servos, but that's not it's real point.
+Will include some control features for positioning servos, but that's not really the point.

 The goal is servo setup.